Fundamental limitations for quantum and nano thermodynamics: Results

 with a fixed Hamiltonian $H$ and eigenstates of energy $E$ given by $\ket{E,g}$, in contact with a heat bath.
 We are interested in the types of state transitions which are allowed, and in particular, our ability to use the system as a resource to extract work.
 We will then consider the case where the Hamiltonian of the initial and final state is not the same, so that the system undergoes a non-cyclic evolution.

 Instead of considering macroscopic work (the pushing out of a piston, or the raising of a weight), we consider microscopic work -- for example, the exciting of an atom from its ground state to an excited state (Figure \ref{fig:weight}).
 We can thus use a two level system to store work.
 Because the amount of extractable work can be small, we require precise accounting of all sources of energy.
-We thus consider a paradigm where extraction of work, and other operations must be done using energy conserving operations\cite{Beth-thermo}, so that any energy which is transferred to or from the resource system and heat bath, is transferred from or to the system which stores work.
-This casts thermodynamics as a {\it resource theory}\cite{Werner1989,BDSW1996,uniqueinfo,thermo-ent2002,Beth-thermo,thermoiid}, which allows us to exploit some mathematical machinery from information theory.
+We thus consider a paradigm where extraction of work, and other operations must be done using energy conserving operations\cite{Beth-thermo,thermoiid}, so that any energy which is transferred to or from the resource system and heat bath, is transferred from or to the system which stores work.
+We do not impose any additional constraints, since we wish to explore fundamental limitations on what can be accomplished on work extraction and formation.
+We call the class of operations that are allowed {\it Thermal Operations} -- a fuller discussion of which is contained in \ref{sec:thermo_resource}, including how it is related to other natural paradigms.
+This casts thermodynamics as a {\it resource theory} \cite{Werner1989,BDSW1996,uniqueinfo,thermo-ent2002,Beth-thermo,thermoiid}, which allows us to exploit some mathematical machinery from information theory.
 Thermodynamics is then viewed as a theory involving state transformations in the presence of a thermal bath.
 The extraction or expenditure of work can be included in such a paradigm, because it is equivalent to a state transformation -- the state of the work qubit is raised or lowered from one energy eigenstate to another.

-We call the class of operations that are allowed {\it Thermal Operations} -- a fuller discussion of which is contained in Section \supparadigm\ of the \supl.
+Having precisely accounted for all sources of energy, we can apply techniques from {\it single-shot} information theory -- a branch of information theory specialising in arbitrary resources as opposed to situations where we have many copies of independent and identically distributed bits of information (see e.g. \cite{Tomamichel-thesis}).
+The techniques are thus ideally suited to the case where we want to extract work from a small single system or one whose subsystems are highly correlated.
+It is also applicable when we wish to extract a deterministic amount of work rather than just extract it statistically, as we can do here by considering systems in contact with a large heat bath which diminish the effect of statistical fluctuations of the system.